"No deaths? Incredible." Explosions are cool

 - UFO Princess Valkyrie has a huge UFO crash-landing in the middle of a bathhouse, still filled with visitors, with exactly one casualty - which is instantly rectified.
 Somewhat later, a destructive fight between a crazy catgirl With Psycho Weapons and a Kamehame Hadoken-throwing space-princess leaves several large chasms blasted through the entirety of the cityscape.
 Neither the potentially-astronomical casualties, nor the damage to the city, is mentioned again.
 But the catgirl apologized, so it's cool...

-- It's worth noting that virtually every single episode of The Big O simply begins with the eponymous robot exploding up from underground, taking streets, cars, skyscrapers, and one can only presume people along with it.
+- Virtually every single episode of The Big O simply begins with the eponymous robot exploding up from underground, taking streets, cars, skyscrapers, and one can only presume people along with it.
 And yet the chief of police is good friends with its pilot and never bitches him out for mass slaughter.

 - Hand Waved when the Gainax Ending reveals that the entire two seasons were some sort of simulation or theatrical piece on a massive sound stage.
 There are lots of such headscratchers in real fiction too.